-Enquiries of management Question Response and others, they provide the regulatory framework for the business conduct of the health board.
-Having said that, for 2020-21, revised delegations are being developed temporarily to facilitate responsive decision making during Covid-19.
-The health board has the following policies in place to ensure due diligence is applied in the operation of health board activity: • Standards of business conduct policy (including bribery, fraud) • Counter fraud policy.
+Enquiries of management Question Response The health board has the following policies in place to ensure due diligence is applied in the operation of health board activity: • Standards of business conduct policy (including bribery, fraud) • Counter fraud policy.
 It is a requirement that annual declaration of interests are obtained from specific groups of employees and independent members to complete mandatory declarations in respect of any conflicts of interest, or submit a nil return where no interests apply.
 Regular reports are prepared for the Audit Committee to include single tender action and single quotation procurements, requests for contract extensions, declaration of interest registers and the hospitality register as well as all internal (including capital) and external audit reports.
 Staff awareness of the above policies is raised during counter fraud awareness presentations.
-Are management aware of any organisational pressure to meet revenue and capital budgets or other financial constraints?
+3. Are management aware of any organisational pressure to meet revenue and capital budgets or other financial constraints?
 There are significant internal and external pressures, which have contributed to the inability to prepare and deliver a balanced integrated medium term plan (IMTP) this year.
-The health board does have financial duties, including statutory ones, that it did not meet, with a year-end deficit of £16.3m reported in its draft accounts for 2019-20.
-As the health board is in targeted intervention, regular meetings take place between the executive team and Welsh

-Government to monitor performance in aiming to secure the best outcome in aiming for all financial and non-financial targets.
-These were paused towards the end of 2019-20 due to the Covid-19 outbreak.
+The health board does have financial duties, including statutory ones, that it did not meet, with a year-end deficit of £16.3m reported in its draft accounts for 2018/19.
+As the health board is in targeted intervention, regular meetings take place between the executive team and Welsh Government to monitor performance in aiming to secure the best outcome in aiming for all financial and non-financial targets.